How to Read

 Constructed in means when the train was built.
 This is based on actual years, not fiscal years.

-Number built and Number registered are based on the number of carriages, not units.
+Number built and Registered are based on the number of carriages, not units.
 Number built shows how many carriages were introduced in total, including those converted from other type(s) if noted.
-Number registered is the number of carriages that are currently registered by railway companies for mainline use, including stored ones (which are often referred to as "保留車" or "休車" in Japanese).
+Registered is the number of carriages that are currently registered for mainline use by railway companies in Japan, including stored ones (which are often referred to as "保留車" or "休車" in Japanese) but excluding some preserved examples.

 Definition of Current Status